 The Best Barbell Exercises for Building Muscle

 The best barbell exercises, without a doubt, are the 5 big compound lifts: the squat, bench press, deadlift, overhead press, and chin-up.
-These are the lifts that will give you around 2/3rds of your overall muscle growth.
-In fact, if you’re able to get stronger at just these five lifts, you can build a muscular, strong physique.
+These exercises will give you around 2/3rds of your overall muscle growth.
+In fact, you could build a muscular physique by getting strong at just these 5 exercises.

-But what about our triceps?
-They’re are a bit more complicated.
+Now let’s consider your triceps.
+They’re a bit more complicated.
 They cross our shoulder and elbow joints.
-They help us extend our elbows (as in a triceps extension) but they also help us pull our elbows back (as in a pullover).
+They help us extend our elbows (as in a triceps extension), but they also help us pull our elbows back (as in a pullover).
 The bench press does involve elbow extension, and our triceps do help with that, but it also involves shoulder flexion, which our triceps interfere with.
 As a result, the bench press doesn’t train the triceps properly.
 Plus, most of us aren’t limited by our triceps strength on the bench press, making it hard to work them hard enough to stimulate muscle growth.

 So the bench press is a complete lift for our chests but not our triceps.
 That’s where the skull crusher comes in.
 The skull crusher combines elbow extension and shoulder extension, training the triceps in the way they’re designed to work.
 And our triceps are also our limiting factor, making it easy to work them hard enough to stimulate muscle growth.

-So what we want to do is consider every major muscle in our bodies, choosing the lifts that work them best.
+So what we want to do is consider every major muscle in our bodies, choosing the exercises that work best.
 We can start with the biggest muscles and work our way down:

 - Quads: barbell squats, such as front squats.